ORNL/certified/docs/keys.md

 (PKI) is the management of keys and certificates.
 There need to be at least 2 separate keys for each entity (1 for signing certificates, and 1 for authenticating TLS and/or encryption).
-As a user, you probably want to create ephermal keys which you can revoke when you log out.
+As a user, you may want to create ephermal keys which you can revoke when you log out.

 Different interacting parties may have different trust roots.
-Thus, you will probably have to store a chain of trust between your own certificates and each different trust root that you want a signature from.
+Thus, you will probably have to store a chain of trust between your own certificates and each different trust root that you obtain a signature from.

+The `Certified` class takes a key-directory as its input argument.
+If none is given, it finds a directory depending on the first of the following environment variables to be set:

+  1. `$CERTIFIED_CONFIG`

+  2. `$VIRTUAL_ENV/etc/certified`

+  3. `/etc/certified`

+Inside the base directory, `Certified` expects the following layout:

   - `identity` -- PEM-encoded private and public keys (similar to `.ssh/id_ed25519` and `id_ed25519.pub`)